 The black peppercorns are needed to enhance absorption of the active compounds in the turmeric, so don’t leave them out.Feel free to increase or decrease the amount of ginger and galangal to suit your palate.

-- 200g organic turmeric root (try to pick really orange looking ones), roughly chopped
+- 200g organic turmeric root (try to pick really orange looking ones), washed and roughly chopped

 - 150g organic galangal root, peeled (this is easier said than done!) and roughly chopped